 Alpha-Lipoic Acid

 It plays a key role in metabolism and energy production.
-It also functions as an antioxidant, protecting your cells from damage and helping restore levels of other antioxidants, like vitamins C and E. Alpha-lipoic acid also reduces inflammation.
+It also functions as an antioxidant, protecting your cells from damage and helping restore levels of other antioxidants, like vitamins C and E. Alpha-lipoic acid also reduces physical strain.

 Can alpha lipoic acid damage kidneys?